timothypratley/happyapi/docs/DESIGN.md

-# HappyGAPI Design
+# HappyAPI Design

-A function oriented, happy way to call Google APIs from Clojure/Script.
+A function oriented, happy way to call APIs from Clojure/Script.

 TODO: The ClojureScript part